 However, now that my boys are older, I’ve learned the big themed boxes are much more appreciated.
 So if they’re 10 or older and have played with Lego sets long enough, it may be time to surprise them with one of those big ticket items that they are now old enough to put together on their own.

 Though themed kits are expensive, Lego still offers many other products that are much more versatile, more reasonably priced, and great gift ideas for even that kid who already has every Lego product ever made.
-Here’s a list of 10 Lego gifts every kid will love.
+Here’s a list of 10 Lego gifts for kids.

 Though the most common color is green, Lego baseplates now come in several colors and sizes.
 They’re the perfect starting point to create scenes, buildings, displays, and anything else your child may want to create.